Harmony, Pennsylvania: History

 The Mennonite community in Harmony lasted until around 1904, by which time the town was selling more and more individual plots.
 Still extant is an old Mennonite meeting house on a hill near Harmony that was built in 1825.

 Harmony's history, particularly that of the Harmony Society, is preserved at the Harmony Museum, operated in the town by Historic Harmony, Inc.

 On a hill in Harmony, situated above Connoquenessing Creek sits a "seat" of stone (actually a rock formation).
 This seat was said to be used by Rapp (Rapp's Seat) to watch over the commune and its members in their daily lives.
 Thanks to local Boy Scout Troop 457 of Zelienople, a set of steps were built leading up to the seat as part of an Eagle Scout project for Christopher Van Arsdale of Harmony.

 Popular culture

 Harmony is the setting for the film My Bloody Valentine 3D, but the movie was actually filmed farther east in the boroughs of Ford City and Kittanning.

+Harmony appears in the X-Men '97 episodes "Tolerance is Extinction - Part 1" and "Tolerance is Extinction - Part 2".
+In the series, it is Bastion's hometown, whose entire population, including his own mother, was converted by him into Prime Sentinels.